 Before securing your custom email domain, you’re going to need to find a domain name (if you haven’t already).
 As we’ve already discussed, your domain name is one of the most important steps to getting your free custom email domain.
 It’s going to represent your online presence and determine how people see your brand.

 Choosing the best domain name can be difficult, as often they’re already taken.
 However, there are a few tips and tricks that I have up my sleeve that I’d like to share with you.
-If you’re finding it tough coming up with a domain name, you can use a domain name generator which might help to get your creative juices flowing.
+If you’re finding it tough coming up with a domain name, you can use a tool that will generate a unique domain name that might help to get your creative juices flowing.

 Let’s take a look at some tips for coming up with a domain name: